jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 - **[Cawley hitch.][cawley-hitch]**
 A good friction loop.
-Use in place of the midshipman's hitch or taut-line hitch, for use in tensioning guylines or for mooring a boat.
+Use in place of the midshipman's hitch or taut-line hitch, for use in tensioning guylines or for mooring a boat to a tree.
 To tie down an aircraft, use nested pairs of Cawley hitches.

 I tested eight friction loops.
 Check out the [results][friction-loop-test].
 {:.tangent}

+- **[Cleat hitch.][cleat-hitch]**
+The right way to moor a boat to a dock.

 - **Trucker’s hitch** (butterfly-Cawley variant)**.**
 Use this compound hitch to secure a heavy load.